cmu-odml/cmu-odml.github.io/labs/04_on_device.md

 ---
 2. Re-run static and dynamic quantization experiments from [Lab 2](https://github.com/cmu-odml/cmu-odml.github.io/blob/master/labs/02_quantization.md), using just the "Lab 2" model on MNIST.
    Generate the same table as in Lab 2 and include it in your report.
 If you find that some operations aren't supported on your device, that's ok, please describe this in detail in the first part of your discussion below.
+   You **do not** need to re-run training on the device, you can train on another machine and just run and evaluate *inference* on the device.

 Pruning on-device
 ---
 3. Re-run iterative magnitude pruning (IMP) experiments from [Lab 3](https://github.com/cmu-odml/cmu-odml.github.io/blob/master/labs/03_pruning.md) with and without rewinding.
    Generate the same plot as in Lab 3 (except with fewer experiments) and include it in your report.
+   As above, you do not need to re-run training on the device, you can train on another machine and just run and evaluate inference on the device.

 Discussion
 ---